 About Sally

-An award-winning, multi-hyphenate creative, Sally McLean began her work in the entertainment biz in her mid-teens as an actor and has since performed lead, guest and supporting roles in numerous Australian, US and UK film, theatre and television productions.
+An award-winning, multi-hyphenate creative, Sally McLean is first and foremost an actor, playing lead, guest and supporting roles in numerous Australian, US and UK film, theatre and television productions since her teens.

-A graduate of The Actors Institute UK, Sally’s notable screen acting credits include the lead role of “Angie Powers” in the BAFTA Award-winning BBC mini series Bootleg opposite Tim Robinson, lead guest role of “Stacy” in the AACTA Award-winning ABC TV series Utopia opposite Celia Pacquola and recurring guest roles of “Miss Giddens” in the ABC/CBBC TV series The Worst Year of My Life – Again! opposite Tiarnie Coupland and “Barb” in the USA Sony/AMC TV series, Preacher opposite Pip Torrens & Christopher Kirby.
+A graduate of The Actors Institute UK, some of Sally’s notable screen acting credits include the supporting role of “Angie Powers” in the BAFTA Award-winning BBC mini series Bootleg alongside Tim Robertson, Martin Jarvis & Gemma Jones, “Stacy” in the AACTA Award-winning ABC TV series Utopia opposite Celia Pacquola & Michelle Lim Davidson and recurring guest roles of “Miss Giddens” in the AACTA nominated ABC/CBBC TV series The Worst Year of My Life – Again! alongside Tiarnie Coupland & Annie Jones and “Barb” in the USA Saturn Award nominated Sony/AMC TV series, Preacher opposite Pip Torrens & Christopher Kirby.
+She was most recently seen on the Netflix comedy series Son of a Donkey, playing opposite Theodore & Nathan Saidden.

-Predominately working in comedy on screen, Sally is also an experienced dramatic Shakespearean actor with Musical Theatre roots, playing over thirty lead and supporting roles in theatre in both Australia and the UK.
-Highlights include the West End premiere of the drama Annabel’s Requiem, what is believed to be the first all-female production of Macbeth in the UK and the professional Australian premier of the hit Broadway musical I Love You, You’re Perfect, Now Change.
+Known for her comedy work on screen, Sally is also an experienced dramatic Shakespearean actor with Musical Theatre roots, playing over thirty lead and supporting roles in theatre in both Australia and the UK.
+Highlights include playing the lead in the UK off-West End premiere of the drama Annabel’s Requiem, what is believed to be the first all-female production of Macbeth also in the UK and covering and performing one of the lead roles (as well as being Assistant Director) in the professional Australian premier of the hit off-Broadway musical I Love You, You’re Perfect, Now Change.

 FILM & TV PRODUCTION BACKGROUND